oracle-livelabs/oci/oci-apm-helidon/4-create-second-childspan/create-second-childspan.md

 * This Lab requires the completion of Labs 1, 2 and 3

-## Task 1: Build another Maven project
+## Task 1: Verify the prerequisites

 1. Launch OCI Cloud Shell, if not opened already.